 Other popular futures bets in major sports

 Win totals are just one of many long-term bets, otherwise known as futures.
-If you find this type of wager interesting, you may want to look at some other common futures at Maryland sportsbooks:
+If you find this type of wager interesting, you may want to look at some other common futures at sportsbooks in Maryland, such as Caesars Sportsbook or the DraftKings Sportsbook app.

 - Regular season MVP